 along with an adaptive learning and statistical analysis module, we are developing

 the artificial intelligence algorithms required for such complex, multi-variable

-STUDENT PARTICIPATION: The computer simulation has been designed and coded by undergraduates at Northern Arizona University including Doug Stallman (Computer Science & Engineering, May 2000), Rian Bogle (Mathematics, May 2001, and a master's in applied mathematics from University of Colorado, Boulder in 2003), Rob Allred (Computer Science & Engineering, May 2001) and Joanna Bieri (Mathematics and Physics & Astronomy, May 2002 and doctorate in applied mathematics at Northwestern University in 2009).
+STUDENT PARTICIPATION: The computer simulation was designed and coded by undergraduates at Northern Arizona University including Doug Stallman (Computer Science & Engineering, May 2000), Rian Bogle (Mathematics, May 2001, and a master's in applied mathematics from University of Colorado, Boulder in 2003), Rob Allred (Computer Science & Engineering, May 2001) and Joanna Bieri (Mathematics and Physics & Astronomy, May 2002 and doctorate in applied mathematics at Northwestern University in 2009).
 A graduate student in Geology, Gary O'Brien, conducted a study of beach site capacity in 2001.
-Funding is from the Grand Canyon National Park, the NAU/NASA Space Grant and the NAU Organized Research and Hooper Awards programs.
+Funding was from the Grand Canyon National Park, the NAU/NASA Space Grant and the NAU Organized Research and Hooper Awards programs.